zaayush/BullRun/README.md

 ```
 Or check out the demo video https://youtu.be/uSOzkcL-hZE
 and website link http://510-stocktalk.azurewebsites.net

+Additionally, you can find all our trained models at https://huggingface.co/aayush9
 # Reflections
 ## What we learned:
 - Understanding the intricate relationship between news and stock market performance.